-Equity awards in 2016 consisted of RSUs and PSUs.
+Equity awards in 2017 consisted of RSUs, PSUs, and Stock Options.
 The RSU grants to the named executive officers vest at the end of three years from the grant date.
-The PSU grants to the named executive officers vest at the end of three years from the grant date, but the amount of the payout can range from 0% to 200% of the target grant depending on the Company's performance against the performance goals described on pages 43 to 44.
+The PSU grants to the named executive officers vest at the end of three years from the grant date, but the amount of the payout can range from 0% to 200% of the target grant depending on the Company's performance against the performance goals described on pages 37 to 41.
 The threshold level of PSUs that a grantee can earn is 50% of the target grant and the maximum level a grantee can earn is 200% of the target grant.
 The threshold, target and maximum payout for each of the named executive officers is shown in the Grants of Plan-Based Awards Table above.
+Stock Options grants to the named executive officers vest 33 1/3% in 2018, 33 1/3% in 2019, and 33 1/3% in 2020.

-If the Company does not achieve the required financial performance to meet the designated performance criteria, the performance shares that are subject to such performance criteria that would otherwise vest are forfeited.
+If the Company does not achieve the required financial performance to meet the designated performance criteria, the performance shares and stock options that are subject to such performance criteria that would otherwise vest are forfeited.